kaizadp/plate_reader/README.md

 Do **not** delete files from this folder once completed.

 The script will identify and run only the newly added files, by comparing the input and processed files.

+### TO RUN
+Open the processing script and click `Source`.
+The code will do the rest.